I am guessing you want to feel happy, loved and emotionally connected to your loved ones

 - Are able to be vulnerable and strong enough to open your heart, knowing that others can’t rock your sense of self.

-In my opinion there is no quick fix, no magic pill.
+Learning to get to know and love yourself takes time, and in my opinion there is no quick fix, no magic pill.
 The reasons why you don’t love or even like yourself much, might be too complex to go into here.
 However, there is a lot you can do to help yourself.

 Have a few sheets of paper and a pen beside your bed and every morning and evening just write down the thoughts in your head.
 It is important to keep writing.
 Don’t stop to read it or think about it or worry about the spelling or grammar.
 This is just for you and its like cleaning out your mind.
 Getting it down on paper gets it out of your head to start the day with greater clarity.
 Throw what you have written away after you are done.